idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - Let team take ownership of it.
   - Incite pride and purpose
 - Repeat/Repeat/Repeat

+### How do you handle Remote Work

+### How do you think about work life balance

+I think it's very important.
+See my https://bit.ly/igor-wlb-manifesto

 ## Part 3: Business Acumen and Strategy